virtual-memory/mtFRC/Readme.md

 ## Installation

 Installation follows the standard process for ImageJ plugins.
-To install, simply copy the .jar file into the <code>plugins</code> folder and restart ImageJ.
+To install, simply copy the [.jar file](https://github.com/virtual-memory/mtFRC/releases/tag/v0.1.0) into the <code>plugins</code> folder and restart ImageJ.

 For further information, see the [official documentation](https://imagej.net/plugins/).

+## Tutorial

+For usage instructions, please see the [Tutorial](https://github.com/virtual-memory/mtFRC/wiki/Tutorial).